 While caregiving can be a very rewarding and bonding experience, it can also be very demanding.
-When you're a caregiver it's easy to forget about your own needs while catering to those of your loved ones, creating a stressful and potentially unhealthy situation for both parties.
+When you're an in-home senior care caregiver it's easy to forget about your own needs while catering to those of your loved ones, creating a stressful and potentially unhealthy situation for both parties.

 So, too, can the effects of long-term caregiving.
 The findings from a study by Sung S. Park, a sociologist and demographer at the Harvard Center for Population and Development Studies, showed that while caregivers suffered more psychological distress and fatigue than non-caregivers, the length of service made a pronounced difference.
 Long-term caregivers had much higher rates of physical symptoms like headaches, body aches and abdominal discomfort.

 What’s more, a study published in The Gerontologist, comparing 576 family caregivers to nearly 3,000 non-caregivers during COVID, found significantly higher rates of anxiety, depression and disturbed sleep among the caregivers (average age 59), most of whom were caring for people over 65.